 — Ali Fazal M / میر علی فضل / अली (@alifazal9) December 20, 2019

 The tweet states that Ali Fazal deleted that particular tweet because like many other things this tweet can be misunderstood.
 He further says that this tweet won’t mislead him but the vulnerable crowd around him and people can fall over it.
 So in order to not promote such versions, he is deleting that tweet.

 Therefore in our investigation, the claims made on this viral post were misleading.

-- The viral CCTV video of a woman being kidnapped in broad daylight is not from Uttar Pradesh. - October 6, 2020
+- The viral video of a man barging a durga puja pandal and stopping bhajans is not true. - October 22, 2020